Skip to content

 7. Extend with AI

 Your agent has two calculus tools, a code sandbox, and a chat UI.
 It works, but it only covers integration and differentiation.
 The full calculus-helper MCP server has eight tools.
-You could write the remaining six by hand, but there's a faster way: use Claude Code's slash commands to plan, generate, test, and deploy new tools in minutes.
+You could write the remaining six by hand, but there's a faster way: use slash commands in your AI coding assistant to plan, generate, test, and deploy new tools in minutes.
 In this module you'll walk through that workflow and learn how to extend the agent side with skills.

 The slash command workflow

-Claude Code supports slash commands -- reusable instructions stored as Markdown files in .claude/commands/.
-When you type /plan-tools in Claude Code, it reads the corresponding Markdown file and executes the instructions inside it.
+Claude Code and compatible AI coding assistants (such as OpenCode) support slash commands -- reusable instructions stored as Markdown files in .claude/commands/.
+When you type /plan-tools, the assistant reads the corresponding Markdown file and executes the instructions inside it.
 There's nothing magic about them: they're just prompt templates that encode a development workflow.

 The MCP server template ships with four commands that form a pipeline: